 As referenced in Exhibit C-1 of the original contract, the parties have the option to extend the agreement for up to two (2) additional years, contingent upon satisfactory delivery of services, available funding, agreement of the parties and Governor and Council approval.
-The Department is exercising its option to renew services for four (4) months of the twenty-four (24) months available.
+The Department is exercising its option to renew services for one (1) year of the one (1) year and eight (8) months available.